cyberbotics/webots-doc/guide/installation-procedure.md

 tarball package includes many dependency libraries and there is therefore best suited for installation on other Linux distributions.
 These packages can be downloaded from our [web site](http://www.cyberbotics.com/linux).

+> **note**: Some of the following commands requires the `root` privileges.
+You can get these privileges by preceding all the commands by the `sudo` command.

+> **note**: Webots will run much faster if you install an accelerated OpenGL drivers.
+If you have a nVidia or ATI graphics card, it is highly recommended that you install the Linux graphics drivers from these manufacturers to take the full advantage of the OpenGL hardware acceleration with Webots.
+Please find instructions here .

+> **note**: Webots needs the *avconv* program to create MPEG-4 movies, that can be installed with *libav-tools* and *libavcodec-extra-54* packages.

 #### Using Advanced Packaging Tool (APT)